Suchita195/spring-annotation-demo/README.md

 property based injection in the bean definition file (beans.xml) Movie “has a” Actor that can be initialized via the corresponding setter method.
-Use property based object injection in the bean definition file (beans.xml) The Main class looks up Movie bean via three ways to print out actor information:
+Use property based object injection in the bean definition file (beans.xml) The Main class looks up Movie bean via three ways to print out actor information:Using ApplicationContext Create a spring-xml-demo repo and push the code to master branch.
-1. Using XmlBeanFactory
-2. Using Spring 3.2 BeanDefinitionRegistry and BeanDefinitionReader
-3. Using ApplicationContext
-Create a spring-xml-demo repo and push the code to master branch.

 Task 2: